UM-ARM-Lab/unity_victor_teleop_headless/README.md

 # Unity Teleop (for ARM lab's "Victor" robot)
 This is the unity portion use for teleoperating a robot.
+This is the HEADLESS version, that does not require wearing the VR visor.
+For the original unity package where you control the robot while wearing the visor, see: https://github.com/UM-ARM-Lab/unity_victor_teleop

 Want to learn how to use this package to teleop your robot?
 Check out the [tutorials!](https://github.com/UM-ARM-Lab/unity_victor_teleop/wiki/Tutorial-1:-Set-up-Unity-package)

 ## Brief description